Canon-K41/nvim/README.md

 To use icons with `nvim-tree`, you may need to download and install the necessary fonts.
 Follow the instructions provided in this [Qiita article](https://qiita.com/hwatahik/items/acdd791abeef4ed13c45) for detailed guidance on font installation.

 ---

-This README provides clear instructions on installing and configuring `vim-plug` with Neovim, ensuring that paths to configuration files are correctly referenced.